 Continuation trading patterns are a set of chart patterns that affirm a prevailing trend, be it bullish or bearish.
 Often referred to as consolidation patterns, they indicate a consolidation period prior to sellers or buyers resuming control and pushing the price in a given direction.

-Common continuation patterns include Pennants, which are formed using two converging lines, where flags are drawn using two apparel trend lines.
+Common continuation patterns include Pennants, which are formed using two converging lines, where flags are drawn using two parallel trend lines.
 Then there are wedges, which are constructed using two converging trend lines, angled either up or down.

 Bullish Continuation Patterns